Interest: Curiosity and engagement in STEM subjects

 Advanced coursework

-About a third of Minnesota's high school graduates enrolled in Advanced Placement (AP) and/or International Baccalaureate (IB) STEM courses during high school, reflecting their interest in advanced coursework in STEM.
+Just over one in five high school graduates in Minnesota enrolled in Advanced Placement (AP) and/or International Baccalaureate (IB) STEM courses during high school, reflecting their interest in advanced coursework in STEM.

 Interest in STEM